alikhaledi/Persian-English-translator-summarizer-audio/README.md

 ![Persian-English Translator Demo](persian-english-translator-demo.png)

-A powerful application that translates Persian (Farsi) audio to English text, generates English audio, and creates intelligent summaries.
+A sophisticated application that leverages advanced AI technologies to translate Persian (Farsi) audio to English text, generate high-quality English audio, and create intelligent summaries.
+Built with modern best practices and a focus on performance and user experience.

 ## Features